Drahlous/wordle_helper/README.md

 Program to help solve word guessing games.

 ## Usage:

+The tool is available as a docker image.
+To show a sample game, run the command:
+`docker run --rm -ti mattstachowiak/wordle_helper`

+If you want to peek around inside and edit the code, open the container to the bash shell:
+`docker run --rm -ti mattstachowiak/wordle_helper bash` `python3 simulate_game.py`

 ```
  1. Decide on the word you want to guess, run check_valid to make sure it's still a valid guess